Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 ##Install Packages with NPM##
 To most people, the main use of NPM is to install node packages into your project.
 You're probably familiar with popular packages such as Express, Grunt and Modulus.
 ##Installing Packages Locally vs. Globally##
 There are two ways to install packages through npm: local and global.
-Locally installed packages are project specific and normally you use this type of package with `var express = require('express')` in your app.js file.
-On the other hand, global-package install will create a command line tool such as `grunt`.
+Locally installed packages are project specific and normally you use this type of package with `var express = require('express')` in your `app.js` file.
+On the other hand, global install will create a command line tool such as `grunt`.
 If you plan to use a package from command line, you'd want to install the package globally.
 As you read along, you'll learn how to install packages both locally and globally.
 ##Install Packages Locally##
 It is easy to upload packages through npm.
 Just type `npm install <package>` in command line.
 This command will install packages locally, which means your packages will be available only within your project scope.
 ```node